Creating the perfect illuminated yacht sign, nameplates, lettering and logos

 Ordering your yacht sign: Five things to bear in mind

-- Work with the professionals Yacht signs are a very personal item and something most owners will want to be greatly involved in, and quickly become attached to.
-You should work with a company that can quickly answer the owner’s questions and follow up on ideas.
+Yacht signs are a personal item and something most owners will want to be greatly involved in, and quickly become attached to.
+They should therefore work with a company that can quickly answer questions and follow up on ideas.

-Unfortunately, there is absolutely no regulation when it comes to manufacturing yacht signs and illuminated lettering.
-This allows for inexperienced companies to produce products that were never designed for use on yachts, or near water.
-These products don’t perform well in the harsh conditions of a marine environment and can quickly become a safety hazard.
-Always make sure to select marine-grade products that were specifically designed and engineered for use in a marine environment.
+Unfortunately, there is still absolutely no regulation when it comes to manufacturing yacht signs and illuminated lettering.
+This allows for inexperienced companies to produce products sub-par grades of steel, or unsealed LEDs that should never be used on yachts, or near water.
+These products don’t perform well in the harsh conditions of a marine environment and can quickly become a safety hazard or one with ill-intended effects.
+Therefore, always make sure to select marine-grade products that were specifically planned and sealed for use in the harsh marine environment.

 Many lighted signs use light-emitting diodes (LEDs), which are highly sensitive electronics that don’t do well when exposed to saltwater, salt-spray or moisture.
 Proper waterproofing technology ensures all electronic parts are completely encapsulated to protect the light system from corrosion and shorting out.